 Because we are starting this journey on January 1st this time – it would be a good idea for you to review your year and mark down the ‘negatives’ of your drinking habits and list WHY you want to do this!
 I’d love if you shared your ‘why’ with us in the group on Facebook.

 And last but not least – create the VISION you have for the year ahead (I’ll be doing one in the next day or so and I will be sharing via video how to do one too – stay tuned).
 Dream big and make plans about what you want to achieve!!
 This 100 Days is ONE of those things, but as you focus on healthier things – what other dreams do you want to achieve?
 I started this list by saying you need to focus on ONE thing – but that doesn’t mean you can’t keep your eye on what’s next.
 YES – the ‘one day at a time’ is super important here… and remember…

 If you have any questions or feel you want to reach out – I’m always here… so never hesitate to message me personally or post in the group.
 Whatever you are most comfortable with.
-I’m not claiming to be an expert by any means… and I have had the guidance and help from various sources including some wonderful groups HAMS and leading the team on SparkPeople Cutting Down The Booze (Calories) and some resources including Annie Grace’s This Naked Mind and the 30 Day Sobriety Solution.
+I am now a certified wellness coach through the International Association of Wellness Professionals and have been working as a sober coach/companion through groups since 2016.
+I have had the guidance and help from various sources.
 We have an album of photos of the books we have come to go to as resources in our group.